benwaco/FileFinder/README.md

 ## License

-FileFinder is released under the BSD 3-Clause License.
+File Finder is released under the BSD 3-Clause License.
 See [LICENSE](LICENSE) for more information.

 ## Credits

-FileFinder is developed by Ben Waco.
+File Finder is developed by Ben Waco.